ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 }
 {% endhighlight %}

 3\.
 The last step is updating your AndroidManifest.xml so that Android knows where to find the service and has the correct permissions.
-Add the following line inside the `<application>` element, using the relative path to your concrete ArtisanService class.
+Add the following line inside the `<application>` element.

 {% highlight java %}
 <service android:name="com.artisan.services.ArtisanService"/>